 Make sure to taste the pasta salad before you add seasoning at the end - remember, the pasta water will add a nice salty flavor to the pasta, so you may not need as much salt as you would otherwise!

 Make-Ahead Tips.
-Store cooked pasta salad in an airtight container in the fridge for 3-4 days.
-If you're making this pasta salad more than a day ahead of time, we recommend waiting to add the tomatoes until you're ready to serve.
+Toss the cooked pasta with the lemon dressing as directed, then let cool completely and store in an airtight container in the fridge for up to 3 days.
+Toss the tomatoes, corn, and cilantro into the pasta salad just before serving for the best texture and optimal freshness.
+Pasta salad is best eaten the day it's assembled, though it will keep in the fridge for a day or two if you have leftovers.
 If pasta salad is dry after being in the fridge for awhile, add a splash of olive oil or lemon juice to bring it back to life.
 We do not recommend freezing cooked pasta salad.

 - Calories: 262

 - Fat: 10.2 g

 - Protein: 6.6 g